Your cart is currently empty!

 You want to find a comfortable place where you won’t be surrounded by noise or distractions.

-Taking your ACLS exam on a mobile device can come in handy here.
+Taking your ACLS exam on a mobile device could come in handy here.
 If your home or office is noisy, you could sit in your car or on a park bench.
 You can even use noise-canceling headphones and head to a coffee shop if that works for you.

 17. Hydrate